H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 ## 39.1 Evaluation Philosophy

-Ms. Jarvis is evaluated operationally — not against artificial benchmarks, but against the tasks it was built to perform for communities in the New River Gorge region and across West Virginia.
+Ms. Allis is evaluated operationally — not against artificial benchmarks, but against the tasks it was built to perform for communities in the New River Gorge region and across West Virginia.
 That means the evaluation questions are: